styltsou/node-based-ui/README.md

 The Music Player

 Instead of just hardcoding a playlist, this app tries to automate it:

    - Grabs my top recent tracks from the Spotify API.
    - Searches YouTube for each song and pulls the top 5 results.
    - Runs the titles through a basic keyword heuristic to filter out things like live versions, covers, or reaction videos to find the actual song.
    - Keeps the top 10 best matches and plays them through a hidden YouTube embed controlled via the player API.

 Piano App: A basic virtual piano.
 Uses the Web MIDI API, you can play it through the site.

 Snake: Just the classic snake game running inside one of the windows.

-How the music filtering works

-It's a pretty simple pipeline to keep the playlist clean without manual updating:

-``
-[Spotify API] -> Gets my recent tracks
-       │
-       ▼
-[YouTube Search] -> Grabs top 5 results per song
-       │
-       ▼
-[Keyword Heuristic] -> Filters out "live", "cover", "reaction", etc.
-       │
-       ▼
-[Hidden YT Embed] -> Plays the top 10 cleaned results ``